🩺 Clinical Tool

 What is the BMI cutoff for overweight in India?

-In India, overweight is defined as a BMI ≥ 23 kg/m².
-This is lower than the WHO standard of 25 because Indians and South Asians develop metabolic complications at lower BMI values.
+In India, overweight is defined as a BMI ≥ 23 kg/m², which is lower than the WHO standard of 25.
+This is because South Asians develop metabolic complications (like diabetes) at much lower BMI values.

 What is the BMI cutoff for obesity in India?